 Norse Atlantic Airways Flight Cancellation Compensation

-The airline can avoid paying you if they offer you a new flight that meets the following conditions:
+The airline can avoid paying you if they provide an alternative flight that meets the following conditions:

 Advance Notice | Re-routing Requirements |